 ———.
 “Blockade or Trade Monopoly?
 John A. Dix and the Union Occupation of Norfolk,” The Virginia Magazine of History and Biography, Vol. 93, no. 1 (January 1985): 54-78.

-Lang, Andrew F. Waging Peace in the Wake of War: United States Soldiers, Military Occupation, and the American Civil War.
-Baton Rouge: Louisiana State University Press, forthcoming.
+Lang, Andrew F. In the Wake of War: Military Occupation, Emancipation, and Civil War America.
+Baton Rouge: Louisiana State University Press, 2017.

 Levinson, Irving.
 Wars within Wars: Mexican Guerrillas, Domestic Elites, and the United States of America, 1846-1848.
 Fort Worth: Texas Christian University Press, 2005).